ankan17/learncwithme/_posts/c-tutorial-series/2017-08-12-making-decisions.md

 }
 ```

 See that our problems have been solved.
 No unnecessary indentation, no need to carefully match the if-else ladder and no need to match corresponding opening and closing braces.
 But we have run into a new problem.
 The execution time of the program has increased because even if the first condition turns out to be true, all the conditions are checked.
-We’ll resolve this problem using the else if clause.
+We'll resolve this problem using the else if clause.

 ### The *else if* clause